 Computer Network Security Specialists

 The widespread use of the Internet and Intranets, and an increasing amount of browser-based applications and cloud services have resulted in an increased focus on information security.
 Security threats range from damaging computer viruses to online credit card fraud and identity theft, as various firms use the Internet to exchange sensitive information with clients.
 In order to mitigate this threat, many organizations are employing the services of IT security consulting firms.
 These firms audit computer systems for areas of vulnerability, manage firewalls, perform intrusion detection and provide protection against malware and viruses.

 IT professionals are dedicated to their chosen field of work.
 Did you know that about 19 percent work 50 or more hours a week?
 According to the U.S. Department of Labor, Computer Specialists account for about 55% of the industry as a whole.
 Their roles vary by occupation and include such tasks as developing computer software, designing information systems, and maintaining network security.
 Here are some general occupations typical for the Computer Systems Design and Related IT services industry:

 - Web Developers

 - Technical Support Specialists and Helpdesk Technicians.

 - IT industry Vendor Liaisons

 - IT Sales and related occupations

-Occupations in the computer systems design and related services industry require varying levels of education, but because of the high proportion of workers in professional occupations, the education level of workers in IT industry is higher than average.
+Occupations in the business computer systems design and related services industry require varying levels of education, but because of the high proportion of workers in professional occupations, the education level of workers in IT industry is higher than average.
 The level of education and type of training required depend on employers’ needs, which often are affected by such aspects as local demand for workers, project timelines, and changes in technology and business conditions.
 For example, the recent emphasis on IT and computer network vulnerabilities has increased the demand for workers with expertise in IT security.